 There is a huge shortage of truck drivers in New Zealand, particularly class 5 drivers, so now is a good time to get into this industry.
 First you will need a heavy vehicle licence.
-You can practice the heavy vehicle theory tests for free here.
+You can practice the heavy vehicle theory tests for free here and it’s advisable to understand the logbook and work time rules which you can learn in this short course.
 Then there’s a practical test.
 There are four grades of heavy vehicle licence: class 2, 3, 4 and 5.
 Check what type of truck you can drive with different licences here.
 There’s a process for working your way through them, starting at class 2, and a reputable heavy vehicle training firm can help you with that.
 There are specific requirements for some types of drivers in the form of licence endorsements or additional training and certification required.
 For example, to become a car transporter driver or tow truck driver, this is the process.

 Types of truck driving jobs